MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 Trending reports display quality information over time and are used to help identify and understand quality trends within each area of interest.
 As noted above, there are report trees included in the templates for investigating quality; conferencing, two-party, PSTN calling, VPN, and meeting rooms.
 For the purposes of analyzing quality, the investigative process is the same.
 However, we recommend that you start with conferencing first, because any improvements in conference quality will also positively affect all other areas.

 > [!Note]
 > Investigating two-party, PSTN calling, and meeting rooms are similar to investigating conferencing.
-The focus is to isloate buildings or subnets that have the worst quality and identify the reason for the poor quality.
+The focus is to isolate buildings or subnets that have the worst quality and identify the reason for the poor quality.

 > [!Important]
 > VPN-based reports are filtered by using the Second VPN dimension.
 This dimension requires that the VPN network adapter be properly registered as a Remote Access Adapter.
 VPN vendors don’t reliably use this flag, and your mileage will vary depending on the VPN vendor deployed at your organization.
 Follow the guidance outlined [earlier in this article](#vpn) for modifying the VPN reports if needed by using the building or network name.